 If Simon’s employer had not implemented policy in relation to using the ladder, they may be liable to pay compensation for failing to provide him and his colleagues with adequate instruction.

 If you suffer a broken or cracked rib in a motor vehicle and you are not at fault, you may be able to make a claim under compulsory third party (CTP) insurance scheme for compensation.
-As there are time limits within which injured persons may make a claim, you should see an expereinced lawyer who can guide you through the various claim restrictions and help maximise the claim payable to you.
+As there are time limits within which injured persons may make a claim, you should see an expereinced compensation lawyer who can guide you through the various claim restrictions and help maximise the claim payable to you.

 Example: Rebecca is driving to work one morning when an unruly provisional plate driver runs a red light and smashes right into the back of her motor vehicle.
 Rebecca is not visibly injured, but feels a sharp pain in her chest when breathing after slamming into the airbag which inflated upon impact.
 She has broken two ribs.
 Rebecca can likely sustain a claim for compensation under the negligent driver’s CTP insurance as she has been injured due to his negligent behaviour.